 In Texas, the questions are required to be served upon the answering party within 30 days of the end of the discovery period in the lawsuit.
 Answers are typically required to be sent back to the asking party within 30 days.

 There are advantages and disadvantages to interrogatories.
-One of the best advantages for both parties is each party has the luxury of time to calculate well-thought out responses, because the party being questioned is not on the stand, and time is not of importance, as opposed to a trial, where the witness may be forced to give answer by the judge, if the question is deemed appropriate.
-It may also be more convenient for each party, if neither has the time to schedule an in-person deposition, or formal hearing.
+One of the best advantages for both parties is each party has the luxury of time to calculate well-thought-out responses, because the party being questioned is not on the stand, and time is not of importance, as opposed to a trial, where the witness may be forced to give an answer by the judge if the question is deemed appropriate.
+It may also be more convenient for each party if neither has the time to schedule an in-person deposition or formal hearing.